suddutt1/trivialsmartcontractv6/README.md

 ```
 ## Query example
-To query what is stored again Sudip
+To query what is stored against SUDIP

 ```
 {